pjames266/cryptography-research-journal/README.md

   - Most Websites use 128 bit but stuff to stay encrypted for sure for 30+years uses 256 bit AES

+### DES Encryption

+DES (Data Encryption Standard) is a symmetric encryption algorithm that operates on fixed-size blocks of data, typically 64 bits.
+Here's an overview of how DES encryption works:

+1. Key Generation: A 64-bit encryption key is chosen.
+However, only 56 bits of the key are used directly, as the remaining 8 bits are used for parity checking.
+In the case of DES, the key is typically derived from a user-supplied password using a key derivation algorithm.

+2. Key Expansion: The 56-bit key is expanded into 16 separate 48-bit subkeys, one for each round of encryption.
+This expansion involves a combination of permutation and shifting operations to generate the subkeys.

+3. Initial Permutation (IP): The input data block is subjected to an initial permutation that rearranges the bits in a specific order.

+4. Feistel Network: DES employs a Feistel network structure, which means that the encryption process is divided into multiple rounds (usually 16 rounds in the case of DES).
+In each round, the data block is divided into two halves (left and right halves).

+5. Round Function: The round function operates on the right half of the data using the current round's subkey.
+It involves a combination of expansion, XOR, substitution, and permutation operations.
+The purpose of the round function is to introduce confusion and diffusion in the data, making it harder to analyze and reverse-engineer.

+6. Swap: After each round, the left and right halves of the data block are swapped.

+7. Final Permutation (FP): After all the rounds are completed, a final permutation is applied to the data block, which is the inverse of the initial permutation.
+This permutation ensures that the output data is in a different order than the original input.

+8. Output: The resulting permuted block is the encrypted ciphertext.

+It's important to note that DES has been replaced by more secure encryption algorithms such as AES (Advanced Encryption Standard) due to advances in computing power and potential vulnerabilities in DES.
+However, DES remains relevant in certain legacy systems and applications.

 ### 3DES Encryption

 3DES (Triple Data Encryption Standard) is a symmetric encryption algorithm that is derived from the original Data Encryption Standard (DES) algorithm.
 It is a block cipher that operates on blocks of data and uses a combination of symmetric key operations to provide encryption and decryption.